BART-based inference for Poisson processes: Discussion and Future Work

-In this article we have studied how the Bayesian Additive Regression Trees (BART) model can be applied to estimating the intensity of Poisson processes.
-Our approach enables full posterior inference of the intensity in a nonparametric regression setting.
+In this article, we have studied how the Bayesian Additive Regression Trees (BART) model can be applied to estimating the intensity of Poisson processes.
+The BART framework provides a flexible non-parametric approach to capturing non-linear and additive effects in the underlying functional form of the intensity.
+Our numerical experiments show that our algorithm provides good approximations of the intensity with ensembles of less than 10 trees.
+This enables our algorithm to detect the dimensions contributing most to the intensity.
+The ability of our method to identify important features demonstrates an important advantage over other procedures.

+Our approach enables full posterior inference of the intensity in a non-parametric regression setting.
+In addition, the method extends easily to higher dimensional settings.
 The simulation study on synthetic data sets shows that our algorithm can detect change points and provides good estimates of the intensity via either the posterior mean or the posterior median.
-Our algorithm is competitive with the Haar-Fisz algorithm and kernel methods.
+Our algorithm is competitive with the Haar-Fisz algorithm and kernel methods in one and two dimensions and inference using spatial log-Gaussian Cox processes.
+The strength of our method is its performance in higher dimensions, and we demonstrate that it outperforms the kernel approach for multidimensional intensities.
 We also demonstrate that our inference for the intensity is consistent with the variability of the rate of events in real and synthetic data.
 The convergence criteria included in the supplementary material indicate good convergence of the considered chains.
-We ran each chain for at least 100000 iterations in order to increase our confidence in the results.
+We ran each chain for at least 100000 iterations to increase our confidence in the results.
 However, our algorithm works well with considerably fewer iterations (around 10000).

-One drawback of our algorithm is its computational cost compared to other methods.
-The computational cost increases with the number of trees.
-However, our numerical experiments show that our algorithm approximates well the intensity of Poisson processes with ensembles of less than 10 trees.
-The smaller number of trees decreases the computational cost.
-Further improvements in computational cost are beyond the scope of this article and are the topic of future work.
+The BART model assumes independence of the underlying tree structure.
+The alternative method of \citep{doi:10.1198/016214504000000188} makes use of a locally dependent Markov Random Field, and one way of extending our model in this direction is to consider neighbouring intensities following \citet{10.1214/21-BA1259}.

+Our method has only considered the standard priors commonly used in BART procedures, an interesting avenue of future research would be to implement different prior assumptions.
+In addition, we have fixed the parameters for the Galton-Watson prior on the trees, and further work on sensitivities to hyperparameter selection and alternative methods for inference of the hyperparameters is of interest.
+Currently, our model is limited to non-homogeneous Poisson Process and we believe the flexibility of the BART approach could be extended to more general point processes.